 - How can I get access and where are the training materials?

 - New units should contact Carla Thornley to discuss their requirements.

-Existing units can request access for new users by searching for and completing the appropriate request in OSM Self-Service.
+Existing units can request access for new users by searching for and completing the appropriate request in the OSM Self Service Catalogue.
 Note training must be completed before access is granted.

 Training materials will be sent to new users as part of the set up process, however existing users can access them via the OSM Training WebLearn site.

 - How do I log into OSM and what is the URL?

 - OSM is a service management tool which is accessed via a browser with your SSO account.
 It is a SaaS product and can be accessed from the IT Services website by clicking on the 'View Requests' icon in the banner at the top of the page, or direct via https://oxford.saasiteu.com.